All Episodes

 Just one other question on this.

-Has there have you had any contact yet with the FBI, you or your agents over this matter?
+Have you had any contact yet with the FBI, you or your agents over this matter?

-I've said I am more than willing since last August, and I would like to do that uh sooner instead of later and get this matter wrapped up and behind us.
+I've said I am more than willing since last August, and I would like to do that sooner instead of later and get this matter wrapped up and behind us.

 Yeah, they say that all the time, but they never really want to get to the bottom line.